akosyakov/theia-training/README.md

 ### Task 5: Remove `Call Hierarchy` contribution
 - Rebind `CallHierarchyContribution` to a constant object stubbing commands, menus and keybidnings registration.

-### Task 6: Customize the editor theme
-- Change `my-dark` theme to use `myEditorTheme` as an editor theme in `theia-training-frontend-module.ts`
-- Configure `foreground` as `#22aa44` (green) for `strings` tokens in `string.quoted.single`, `string.quoted.double` and `string.quoted.triple` scopes.
-- See https://code.visualstudio.com/api/extension-capabilities/theming#color-theme to learn more about tokens, scopes and token colors.